The Washington Post/Getty Images

 The interest on both alternatives is tax-deductible, which isn’t the case with PMI.
 But unlike regular mortgage insurance, lender-paid mortgage insurance doesn’t “fall off” or end when you have sufficient equity.
 You pay the higher interest rate until you sell or refinance.

-Once you know the costs of your various options, you still have to answer the question: Should you pull the trigger and refinance?
+Once you know the costs of your various options, you still have to answer the question: Should you refinance?

-No one really knows when interest rates will rise, or how fast, says mortgage expert Dick Lepre, who writes the RateWatch weekly newsletter.
+No one really knows when interest rates will rise, or how fast, says mortgage expert Dick Lepre.
 So the question to ask is whether you can save money now.

 If you could lower your payment, though, then you proceed to the next step, which is seeing how much you can save by paying closing costs yourself.

-"If you get your money back in less than 2 years, then it's a good deal," Lepre says.
-"If it takes more than 5 years, it's a bad deal.
-Anything in between is a coin toss."
+“If you get your money back in less than two years, then it’s a good deal,” Lepre says.
+“If it takes more than five years, it’s a bad deal.
+Anything in between is a coin toss.”